MOC-Labs-Review/MD-100T00-Windows10/Instructions/Labs/0802-Configuring Microsoft Edge to support Internet Explorer Enterprise Mode.md

 4. On the task bar, select **Microsoft Edge**.

 5. In the Microsoft Edge Address bar, type **edge://compat/enterprise**, and then press **Enter**.
 Notice that the Enterprise Mode Site List contains <http://intranet.contoso.com/ContosoEnterpriseMode.xml>.
+If it does not appear immediately, click **Force update**.

 6. In the Microsoft Edge Address bar, type **<http://intranet.Contoso.com>**, and then press **Enter**.